rjc94/sql_aml_transaction_analysis/README.md

 ## Data Ingestion and Cloud Architecture (Prepare)
 * **Data Sourcing:** I downloaded the raw transactional dataset from Kaggle to serve as the baseline simulation database.
 * **Data Preparation:** Unzipped .csv file, uploaded to Google Cloud folder, and loaded the dataset into BigQuery (SQL).
 File too large to load into BigQuery with standard upload, and would not load as a .zip, so used Google Cloud as a workaround.
-Formatted Schema to skip header row.
-Saved table to query.
+Formatted Schema to skip header row and saved table to query.
-*
+* **Data Cleaning and Validation in SQL:** [Query 1 + 2: Cleaning](Queries/data_cleaning_and_preparation) - check for NULL values and duplicate entries in the dataset.

-*
+## Structuring Analysis